 - Essential interpersonal, communication and leadership skills via group and case study-based learning, presentations and simulation exercises

 The one-year full-time and two-year part-time formats comprise core modules and option modules.
-Students complete 9 modules, or 6 modules plus a 30-credit minor thesis prepared over two semesters, subject to approval by a research supervisor.
+Students complete 9 modules, or 6 modules plus a 30-credit independent study over two semesters, subject to approval by a research supervisor.
 Modules listed below are indicative and are offered subject to faculty availability.

-Digital innovation is the key to understanding how IT transforms business and society and the MSc in Digital Innovation was designed to equip future business and technology leaders with the knowledge and skills to drive technology-based innovation in a digital society.
+Digital innovation is the key to understanding how IT transforms business and society and the MSc in Digital Innovation is designed to provide knowledge, perspectives, and skills to effectively manage digital innovation processes within and between organizations.
 Our aim is that graduates emerge from the programme as insightful, reflective and critically minded individuals with a unique understanding of the discovery, development, diffusion, and impact of digital product, process, and business model innovations (Purpose).

-Our ultimate ambition is that our graduates will help create a better world with ICT, that they will be ambitious and courageous in contributing to business and society, and that they will act with integrity at all times.
-In order to achieve this, we equip students with conceptual and practical skills around ICT and its relationship with organizational innovation.
-In particular, our curriculum offers a critical slant on mainstream conceptions of ICT, organisation, and innovation (education and subject/discipline/professional values).
+Our ultimate ambition is that our graduates will help create a better world with IT, that they will be ambitious and courageous in contributing to business and society, and that they will act with integrity at all times.
+In order to achieve this, we equip students with conceptual and practical skills around IT and its relationship with organizational innovation.
+In particular, our curriculum offers a critical slant on mainstream conceptions of IT, organisation, and innovation (education and subject/discipline/professional values).

 The programme is built on a strong research foundation in the thematic area of digital business.
 Our students are taught by internationally recognised researchers and also engage directly with the technology companies that have made Dublin the Digital Hub of Europe.
 We provide transformational and varied learning opportunities for our students.
 The learning environment is designed to be both nurturing and challenging and to provide students with richly varied learning experiences.
 In this way, we seek to cultivate informed, insightful, agile and critical thinkers and doers.
 The programme is unique in the sense that it is targeted at both young graduates and experienced managers or professionals.
 This means that students experience a diverse environment (age, gender, nationality, background) both within their class and between the full-time and part-time classes (the nature of the learning environment for students).